MrXlVii/crypto_project/README.md

                  *App*
                      -GUI for the Enigma machine, progresses in four stages
                      -Stages:
                          a.
-Welcomes, asks for Rotor configuration (I-II-III, I-III-II, II-I-III, II-III-I, III-I-II, or III-II-I)
+Welcomes, prompts to begin or quit
                          b.
+Asks for Rotor configuration (I-II-III, I-III-II, II-I-III, II-III-I, III-I-II, or III-II-I)
+                         c.
 Asks for position for each rotor (0-25)
-                         c.
+                         d.
 Asks whether the user wishes to encrypt or decrypt
-                         d.
+                         e.
 Asks the user to input the plaintext/ciphertext
-                         e.
+                         f.
 Returns the appropriate text
+                         g. prompts to continue the program with the rotor settings, different settings, or to quit